JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

-# JavaMoney 'Moneta' User Guide
+# JavaMoney Moneta User Guide
 Author: Anatole Tresch <atsticks@gmail.com>

-'Moneta' is an implementation of the JSR 354 'Java Money API'.
+_Moneta_ is an implementation of the JSR 354 Java Money API.
 The API is separated so also other can provide their own implementations.
-This document will mainly focus on the overall library usage from a user's perspective, when using 'Moneta'.
+This document will mainly focus on the overall library usage from a user's perspective, when using Moneta.
 Normally this document will not explicitly differentiate between the JSR 354 API and this implementation, unless it is useful for the common understanding.

 ## This document
-This is a user guide that describes all relevant aspects of Java Money, for using this API along with the 'Moneta' reference implementation.
+This is a user guide that describes all relevant aspects of Java Money, for using this API along with the Moneta reference implementation.

 For a shorter introduction you may check out the quick start guide (tbd).